This version of our terms will apply from 17 October 2022. If you would like to see the terms that apply until 17 October 2022, please click here.

 You or an authorised person can cancel a stored card at any time through the Revolut Dashboard or by contacting the card provider.

-Sometimes we might limit how much you can receive into or pay from your account, or how much you can withdraw or spend using your Revolut Card.
+Sometimes we might limit how much you can receive or pay from your account, or how much you can withdraw or spend using your Revolut Card.
 We might also limit the value of currency exchange you can carry out at any one time or over a period of time.
 We might be able to increase the limit if you ask us to.
 These limits can change from time to time.
 Information about these limits is set out in our FAQs.

 You can make an instant transfer to another Revolut user's account by choosing them from the contacts list in the Revolut Dashboard and following the prompts.
 The other person will receive the transfer immediately.